Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

 ARGI Investment Services is a registered investment advisor (RIA) with billions in client assets under management (AUM).
 Based in Louisville, Kentucky, the firm serves individuals, business owners, certain institutions and more.
-Its financial advisors are spread across eight other cities, including Atlanta and Cincinnati.
-The firm has a low general minimum investment of $100,000.
+Its financial advisors are spread across five other cities, including Grand Rapids, Michigan, and Cincinnati.

 ARGI Investment Services Background

 ARGI Investment Services originally started as a franchise of American Express Financial Advisors in 1995.
-In 2003, it separated from American Express (which changed its own name to Ameriprise), and offically changed its name to ARGI in 2005.
-Today, it’s owned by ARGI Holdings, Inc., which in turn is owned by CEO Joe Reeves, president Neil Quinlanan and an employee stock ownership plan (ESOP).
-Reeves is a certified financial planner (CFP) who has been with the firm since 1996.
+In 2003, it separated from American Express (which changed its own name to Ameriprise), and officially changed its name to ARGI in 2005.
+In January 2023, the firm was acquired by Cerity Partners, LLC.
+The firm has a number of accredited professionals on staff, including advisors with the certified financial planner (CFP), accredited investment fiduciary (AIF), certified public accountant (CPA) and chartered financial analyst (CFA) designations, among others.

 ARGI Investment Services Client Types and Minimum Account Sizes

-ARGI Investment Services works with non-high-net-worth and high-net-worth individuals, trusts, estates, corporations, pension and profit-sharing plans, pooled investment vehicles and charitable organizations.
+ARGI Investment Services serves non-high-net-worth and high-net-worth individuals, trusts, estates, corporations, pension and profit-sharing plans, pooled investment vehicles and charitable organizations.
 However, individuals make up the vast majority of its client base.

 The firm generally requires a minimum investment of $100,000 for portfolio management services.
 However, it may waive this requirement under certain circumstances.